Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Curvature inequalities and rigidity for stable STCMC surfaces

 \item \textbf{Normal bundle twist and optimal framing.} The one-form $s_\ell$ encodes the twist of the chosen null frame.
 The term $\|\nabla^h \log |\theta_\ell| - s_\ell\|_h^2$ is gauge invariant and measures the failure of the frame to be optimally adapted to the STCMC condition.
 When it vanishes, one can boost to a frame with $s_{\ell'}=0$ and constant null expansions. \end{enumerate}

-This decomposition clarifies the rigidity mechanism in Theorem~\ref{thm:rigidity1}: vanishing of the deficit forces the matter term and all geometric defect terms to vanish, thereby forcing the surface to be totally umbilic with an optimally aligned normal frame. \end{remark} \begin{remark} Note that the proof of the inequality $ - \theta_\ell \theta_k \leq 16\pi/|\Sigma|,$ under assumption $(i)$, also holds with only minor modification in the higher-dimensional case.
+This decomposition clarifies the rigidity mechanism in Theorem~\ref{thm:rigidity1}: vanishing of the deficit forces the matter term and all geometric defect terms to vanish, thereby forcing the surface to be totally umbilic with an optimally aligned normal frame. \end{remark} The rigidity statement has a useful strictness consequence.
+Any surface satisfying the hypotheses of Theorem~\ref{thm:rigidity1} but not isometric to a round sphere satisfies the inequality strictly.
+Because the curvature sign assumption is automatically satisfied in Minkowski spacetime, we obtain the following immediate consequence: \begin{corollary} Any non-round constant-mode stable STCMC surface in Minkowski spacetime must satisfy $ |\vec H|^2<\frac{16\pi}{|\Sigma|}$.
+In particular, it has strictly positive Hawking energy. \end{corollary} \begin{remark} Note that the proof of the inequality $ |\vec{H}|^2 \leq 16\pi/|\Sigma|$, under assumption $(i)$, also holds with only minor modification in the higher-dimensional case.
 Let $M$ be an $n$-dimensional Lorentzian manifold satisfying the dominant energy condition, and $\Sigma$ a $n-2$-dimensional closed submanifold, assume that $\Sigma$ is a STCMC surface satisfying $\delta^2_{\vec H}|\Sigma|\ge 0$ then

 This, in particular, implies that the higher-dimensional Hawking energy